Shiriow/EOXOA/README.md

 ---

+# **Installation:**

+If you’re continuing from a vanilla playthrough then rest your party members

+**Luma:**

+Drag and drop into the “luma/titles/00040000001D4E00” folder in your SD card and rename your version’s .ips to code.ips (00040000001D5200 for EU)

+**For Citra:**

+1: Download Citra Nightly/Canary https://github.com/citra-emu/citra-nightly/releases
+2: Right click EOX -> Open Mods Folder
+3: Place the romfs folder and rename your version’s .ips to code.ips

+**Uninstall:**

+Remove the added folders and files, don't forget to rest your party members

+---

+You can contact me on Discord: Shiri#7034, or find me in the [r/EtrianOdyssey Discord Server](https://discord.com/invite/8jsCx6F)

+All Overhauled classes have their level gates removed

+**Bugs:**

+Getting Shadowstrike and Sylphid to activate with the same character will crash the game.

+---

 Includes some Optional files which adds a multiplier to enemy stats, and others that removes Buccaneer and Alchemist level gates (just dont forget these classes are designed around having them)